-Prerequisites: FRENCH 002
+Prerequisites: FRENCH 002 with a grade of C or better.

 This course helps students to improve their conversational ability in French by building on the oral communication skills acquired in Elementary French.
 It focuses on discussions of everyday experiences, current events, cinema, cultural readings with emphasis on vocabulary-building and the use of idiomatic expressions, along with pronunciation practice.
 This is a webenhanced class, requiring students to access coursework online.